Scream (Michael Jackson and Janet Jackson song): Synopsis

 The video begins with a sign showing the siblings' names which splits away to reveal a logo of the song's title.
 The scene then changes to a spacecraft traveling past Earth before the camera zooms in inside.
 The lights come on and reveal Michael and Janet inside individual capsules.
 During this sequence, the song's intro, a soundtrack of noise music with heavy sub-bass, uncharacteristic for the song's style, is heard.
-Suddenly, the spacecraft zooms out through the outer part of the galaxy, sending them screaming, and the song starts when the screaming Michael pounds his hands on the capsule lid, shattering it.
+Suddenly, the spacecraft zooms out through the outer part of the galaxy, causing Michael and Janet to grimace in pain, and the song starts when Michael screams and slams his hands on his capsule's lid, shattering it.

-In the first verse, Michael is seen in the room where he is floating in zero gravity.
+In the first verse, Michael is seen in a room where he is floating in zero gravity.
 Then, Michael is shown in a room with several guitars where he breaks one while Janet sings the next verse.
 Then, it shows Michael dancing on the wall while Janet looks at her nails before playing a game of tag.
-Then, it shows Michael and Janet in a room where they are using a remote control to switch between pictures of Andy Warhol, art paintings, statues, etc. Next, it shows both Michael and Janet in the media room where they are playing a video game which Michael wins.
+Then, it shows Michael and Janet in a room where they are using a remote control to switch between pictures of Andy Warhol, art paintings, statues, etc. Next, it shows both Michael and Janet in the media room, where they are playing a video game, which Michael wins.
 Then, Janet sports a skimpy bikini in some scenes while at the core of the craft, grabs at her breasts, gives the camera a middle finger, and simulates male urination.
-Michael is shown taking controls into some kind of Observation.
-(In the out-takes, there is a still color photograph of Michael also giving the camera a middle finger.)
+Michael is shown taking controls into some kind of observation room.
+(In outtakes to the music video, there is a still color photograph of Michael also giving the camera a middle finger.)

-Michael is then seen in a white room while wearing a black robe where he is meditating before screaming which breaks the glass above him.
+Michael is then seen wearing a black robe in a white room where he is meditating before screaming, which breaks the glass above him.
 The scene then shifts, showing Michael and Janet performing a dance breakdown.
 Then, it cuts back to the media room where Janet is dancing with Michael being seen on the television screen while Janet does the same thing with Michael.
 Then, Michael is seen playing a tennis game where he is using a robotic orb to break jars.